JustinMorgan/swiss-army-eval/README.md

-# Swiss Army Eval
+# swiss-army-eval

-Evaluates code from different languages into JS objects.
+Evaluate code from different languages and return JS objects.
 More versatile and slightly gentler than JavaScript's `eval`.

 ## Usage